You Have The Applicants--What Comes Next?

 Converting Applicants to Candidates

 The third step in the recruitment process is converting applicants to candidates.
-While it may seem as though applicants are the same as candidates, there is a difference between the two.
+While it may seem that applicants are the same as candidates, there is a difference between them.
 Applicants can be anyone that applies to work at your company.
 Alternatively, candidates are prospective employees with strong hiring potential, likely to move on to the interview process.

 The number of applicants converted to candidates is determined by how many applicants move from one step to the next.
 Evaluating this helps employees refine the recruitment process, as it helps determine if there is a problem early on.
-If too many applicants fallout in the process before the screening and interview stages, there may be an issue.
+There may be an issue if too many applicants fall out before the screening and interview stages.
 It can also help to monitor the click-through rates on your job posting, measuring how many people click on the posting versus how many people apply.

 Screen Candidates